osman245/CV/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: DevOps Engineer
+role: Software Developer

 # Short bio (displayed in user profile at end of posts)
-bio: DevOps engineer with expertise in Kubernetes and AWS
+bio: Software Developer with expertise in Kubernetes and AWS

 # Interests to show in About widget
 interests: